-Experiences in Leadership and Society (MN 340, 1 credit hour)
+Experiences in Leadership and Society (AR 340, 1 credit hour)

 This course meets throughout the semester to discuss leadership concepts in addition to each student completing a leader shadowing experience in the community.
 This course focuses on developing an understanding of leadership from an organizational or community perspective.
 Students are encouraged to observe and interact with leaders outside of class to prepare the student for the complex and practical demands of leading others.